Publishing Content That Doesn't Rank?

 How Does Topical Authority Differ from Domain Authority?

 Domain authority measures overall website strength based primarily on backlink profiles.
 Topical authority evaluates expertise within specific subject areas through content comprehensiveness and user engagement signals.
+The comparison between topical authority and domain authority explains why topical coverage consistently outperforms link metrics alone.

 High domain authority without topical authority generates limited ranking value.
 Low domain authority with strong topical authority produces substantial rankings within the authority topic.
 My approach prioritises topical authority development through content briefs and systematic publication rather than link acquisition alone.